-Changed in version 2.9: This merge driver is automatically installed in case Weblate finds it (this currently works only for Git checkout as distutils package does not include examples).
+Changed in version 2.9: This merge driver is now automatically installed for all Weblate internal repositories.

 Avoiding merge conflicts

 To avoid merge conflicts you should control when to update translation files in upstream repository to avoid Weblate having changes on same file.